How To Bypass You Need To Activate Windows Before You Can Personalize Your PC Notice

 Open Registry Editor

-2. Now paste the following in the address bar at the top for quick navigation:
+2. Now paste the following into the address bar at the top for quick navigation:

 Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies